Istanbul plane crash: Boeing 737-800 Pegasus aircraft crashed to pieces

-Boeing 737-800 (TC-IZK) Pegasus Airlines departs from Izmir at 17:05 pm, operating flight PC2193 on the Istanbul - Sabiha Gökçen flight.
-At 18:18, the aircraft puts the wheels on track 06 (of concrete), but the pilots fail to stop it on the length of 3000 meters.
+The Boeing 737-800 (TC-IZK) Pegasus Airlines took off from Izmir at 17:05, operating flight PC2193 in the direction of Istanbul - Sabiha Gökçen.
+At 18:18, the aircraft puts the wheels on runway 06 (concrete), but the pilots fail to stop it on the length of 3000 meters.

 120 injured following the accident in Istanbul

 The plane passed the end of it and went down a slope to the perimeter road and the highway in the vicinity of the airport, at which point it broke into pieces.
 Some pictures taken immediately after the accident show a small fire, but it seems to have been cleared immediately.

 The difference in level between the runway and the place where the aircraft stops is 30 meters.
 No deceased persons were reported, but some passengers and some of the crew members suffered serious injuries.